Skip to content

 Costume Designer: Kristina Kharlashkina

-Assistant Lighting Designer: Sam Saliba
+Lighting Designers: Brian H. Scott, Sam Saliba

 Composer: Fedor Zhuravlev

-Executive Producer (MART Foundation): Sofia Kapkova
+Executive Producer (MART Foundation): Sofia Kapkov

 Creative Producer (En Garde Arts): Anne Hamburger